 Recode is one the widgets that can be controlled by means of the Message widget.
-Indeed, it can receive in input a message consisting of a substitution list in JSON format (see JSON im-lexport format, Substitution list), in which case the list of substitutions specified in this message replaces those previously specified (if any).
-Note that removing the incoming connection from the Message instance will not, by itself, remove the list of substitutions Move up/down, Remove, etc. even if the incoming connection from the Message instance from the Message instance has not been removed.
+Indeed, it can receive in input a message consisting of a substitution list in JSON format (see JSON im-/export format, Substitution list), in which case the list of substitutions specified in this message replaces those previously specified (if any).
+Note that removing the incoming connection from the Message instance will not, by itself, remove the list of substitutions imported in this way from the Recode instance's interface; conversely, this list of files can be modified using buttons Move up/down, Remove, etc. even if the incoming connection from the Message instance has not been removed.
 Finally, note that if a Recode instance has the basic version of its interface activated when an incoming connection is created from an instance of Message, it automatically switches to the advanced interface.